 Our recipe was provided by Justin Burton, one of the authors of the latest scientific paper and physicist at Emory University who specializes in fluid dynamics.
 He saw street artists producing giant soap bubbles the size of a hula hoop and the size of a car.

-As he stated, he was excited by the alternation of colors on the surface of the bubbles.
-This color effect is due to the interference created when light reflects off the two surfaces of the film.
-For Burton, this was also an indication that the soap was only a few microns (thousandths of a millimeter) thick, roughly equivalent to the wavelength of light.
-He was amazed that a soap film could remain intact while becoming so thin and began to conduct his own experiments, both in the laboratory and in his own .
+As he stated, he was excited by the change of colors on the surface of the bubbles.
+This effect of colors is due to the interference created when light reflects the two surfaces of the film.
+For Burton, this was also an indication that the thickness of the soap was only a few microns (millimeters), roughly equivalent to the wavelength of light.
+He was surprised that a bar of soap could remain intact as it became so thin and began to do his own experiments, both in the laboratory and in his own home.

 Reading it Soap Bubble Wikifound that most preferred bubble solution formulations included a polymer, usually natural guar (a common food thickener) or a medical lubricant (polyethylene glycol).